Ari-Zerner/moving-sale/README.md

    - Copy an existing item block (everything between the curly braces `{}`)
    - Paste it at the end of the `items` array, before the closing square bracket `]`
    - Make sure to add a comma after the previous item
-   - Update the item details (name, description, price, and images)
+   - Update the item details (name, description, price, and imageDir)
 5. To add images:
+   - Create a new directory in the `content` folder with a name that matches the `imageDir` value
-   - Place the image files in the `content` directory
+   - Place the image files in this new directory
-   - Add the image filenames to the `images` array for the corresponding item
+   - Rename the image files numerically (1.jpg, 2.png, 3.gif, etc.)
+   - The website will automatically display all images found in the directory
 6. Save the `items.json` file after making your changes

 Remember to use valid JSON syntax.
 If you're unsure, you can use an online JSON validator to check your file.